H-Matthews/SFML_Learning/README.md

 * Windows VS2022, VS2019

 # Requirements
-Here you will find all of the necessary third part tools needed to build the application
+Here you will find all of the necessary third party tools needed to build the application
 - Git
 - CMake